RyotaUshio/obsidian-inline-math/README.md

 ***And importantly, they are automatically deleted when you escape from `$...$`, so you don't need to worry about messing up your notes with braces!***

-But just in case, this plugin also offers the following commands to surely clean up the braces:

-- **Clean up braces in this note**
-- **Clean up braces in all the opened notes**

 ## Companion plugins

 Here's a list of other math-related plugins I've developed: